is now available! Read about the new features and fixes from September.

 Copilot Chat integrates in your developer flow and gives you assistance where you need it:

-• Start an Inline Chat conversation directly from the editor or the terminal for help while you're coding
+• Inline Chat: start a chat conversation directly from the editor and get inline suggestions while you're coding

-• Use the Chat view to have an AI assistant on the side to help you at any time
+• Chat view: have an AI assistant on the side to help with your questions and to provide code suggestions

-• Launch Quick Chat to ask a quick question and get back into what you're doing
+• Quick Chat: ask a quick question and get back into what you're doing

-You can use Copilot Chat in various scenarios, such as:
+You can use Copilot Chat in various developer scenarios, such as:

-• Explaining someone else's code and suggest improvements
+• Explaining someone else's code and suggesting improvements ("@workspace /explain", "What does this code do?")

 • To use GitHub Copilot, you must have an active subscription for GitHub Copilot in your personal account, or you need to be assigned a seat by your organization.